Math classroom decoration ideas

 There was a positive change in my classroom once I started adding student work and décor to the walls.
 Even my seniors liked seeing their work displayed.
 Here is a photo of our classroom Fridge where students hung their graded papers:

-Most of the time even my juniors and seniors choose to hang their papers instead of bringing them home.
+Most of the time even my juniors and seniors choose to hang their papers on our classroom Fridge instead of bringing them home.
 I also like having their papers displayed.
 On tough days, days that my students feel they "can't", I can point to their wonderful work on the wall and say, "Yes you can!".
-There are free The Fridge letters for your bulletin board here.

 This post is a collection of math classroom decoration ideas, some from my own classroom, some printables I've made for teachers, and photos that teachers have sent to me of their own math classroom décor.